-5.6.3 Buckling strength assessment [RCN1 to 01 JAN 2021]
+5.6.3 Buckling strength assessment

 The plate panel of a hatch cover structure is to be modelled as stiffened panel (SP) or unstiffened panel (UP).
 Assessment Method A (-A) and Method B (-B) as defined in Pt 1, Ch 8, Sec 1, [3] are to be used in accordance with Table 4, Figure 4 and Figure 5.
 For a web panel with opening, the procedure for opening should be used for its buckling assessment.